willymcallister/willymcallister.github.io/_articles/whats-with-the-name.md

 ![]({{ site.baseurl }}{% link i/video.svg %}) [Euler's sine wave]({{ site.baseurl }}{% link _videos/ac-analysis-eulers-sine-wave.md %})$\qquad$![]({{ site.baseurl }}{% link i/video.svg %}) [Euler's cosine wave]({{ site.baseurl }}{% link _videos/ac-analysis-eulers-cosine-wave.md %})

 If you want to know more and you can't stand to wait, jump to [AC analysis introduction]({{ site.baseurl }}{% link _videos/ac-analysis-intro1.md %}) where the theory of spinning numbers is developed and applied.

-The animated image is created in [D3.js](https://d3js.org).
-The source code is [logo-d3.html](https://github.com/willymcallister/spinningnumbers/tree/master/_articles/d3a).
+The animated logo is created in [D3.js](https://d3js.org).
+The source code is [logo-d3.html](https://github.com/willymcallister/spinningnumbers/tree/master/_includes/d3a).